Best Walking Shoes of 2024 | Field Tested and Reviewed - Outdoors Magic

 What we didn’t like: not very durable

-The Free Hiker is arguably one of the biggest releases from Adidas Terrex this season; a hiking boot that features their trademark running technology – Boost.
+It features the brand’s trademark running technology which is called Boost.
 Boost is essentially a foam-based midsole that offers large amounts of cushioning with quite a springy feeling whilst you’re walking.
 It makes for an impressive amount of comfort on the trails that you’ll be thankful of after a few miles in your legs.

 What we didn’t like: quite heavy